liuyx7894/DropDownMenu/README.md

 ###Feature
-1.Simple API
+1. Simple API
-2.Support any custom view
+2. Support any custom view
-3.All menu item is dynamic
+3. All menu item is dynamic